Pardon Us: Availability

 Pardon Us exists in three versions of different length.
 The original-release version of 1931 and the reissue version of 1945 both run 55 minutes.
 This is the version that was reprinted for movie theaters, television, and home movies for four decades.
 A mid-1980s laserdisc release used the preview print of Pardon Us, running 64 minutes.
 It contained additional scenes with the warden, solitary confinement, and a second performance of "Hand Me Down My Silver Trumpet Gabriel".
 This version has been shown several times on the cable network American Movie Classics.
 The 64-minute version also aired on the TCM cable network.

 In 2004, Universal Studios issued the complete 1930 preview version on a European DVD, which includes added scenes taken from preview copies.
 This version, running at 70 minutes, was also released in 2011 as part of Laurel and Hardy: The Essential Collection.
-Originally, a music score was not added to the lost segment.
-This was resolved by adding Shield's music cues recreated by The Beau Hunks, a Dutch revivalist music ensemble, on their 1994 CD The Beau Hunks Play the Original Little Rascals Music.
+The re-inserted scenes did not originally include music score accompaniment when discovered.
+This was resolved by adding Leroy Shield's music cues recreated by The Beau Hunks, a Dutch revivalist music ensemble, on their 1994 album The Beau Hunks Play the Original Little Rascals Music.